palewire/refinitiv-data-python-cookbook/README.md

-Practical examples for users of Refintiv Eikon Data API for Python
+Practical examples for users of Refintiv Data Library for Python